casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

 Tutorial Walkthrough
 ======================

-Now that we have the basic commands squared away, we can begin the tutorial to deploy a contract application and use it on the network.
+Now that we are familiar with the basic commands, we can begin the tutorial to deploy a contract application and use it on the network.

 Clone the Contracts
 ---------------------